As the backlogged IRS struggles to open mail and answer the phone, taxpayers face long delays

 “I don’t think I can think of a word to overstate the negative impact on our mission,” said Chad Hooper, a quality-review manager who is national president of the IRS’s Professional Managers Association.
 “The backlog of work is incredible.”

-The agency managed in three weeks to push out 80 million electronic stimulus payments, the first tranche of 150 million, showing its agility even with software programming language that dates to the Kennedy administration.
+The agency managed in three weeks to push out 80 million of 150 million electronic stimulus payments, showing its agility even with software programming language that dates to the Kennedy administration.
 Electronic tax returns are being processed quickly, but millions of refunds for paper returns will be delayed by months.

 “It’ll be an understatement if I were to call this a unique situation,” Sunita Lough, the agency’s deputy commissioner for services and enforcement, said in a recent interview.